A Personal Autism Diet

 Here’s where I’m at after a few years of researching diet and supplements to try to be more healthy and ease things like anxiety, irritability, depression, and nerve pain.
 This article is best read while listening to Tchaikovsky.

 General Diet and Exercise

 Intermittent Fasting – 2-3+ days a week.
 It has many proven benefits.
 Consider making “snake juice” to replace electrolytes when fasting, especially for longer term fasts.
 Low-carb, high healthy fats, grass-fed beef, etc… (basically keto).
 Cut out most processed foods and lower sugars.
 Casein free/Gluten free (within reason, make sure you are getting enough calcium from other sources).
 I’ll still have cheat meals where I eat whatever I want.
 I’d like a milkshake right now actually…

 Sunlight – If you aren’t able to get outside in the mornings, consider a therapy lamp 15-20 minutes to help with your circadian rhythm for a healthy mood and sleep cycle.
 Consider starting a small garden outside.
 I love growing plants from seed, it’s therapeutic and rewarding.
 I have plants all over the inside and outside of my house.

 Exercise – Take baby steps and be encouraged by small improvements.
 This is much better than setting up a program too difficult you likely will fail.
 Walking 15 minutes when it’s sunny outside is a good step from nothing.
 I like kettlebells when I’m inside.
 Push ups are great, so is a stabilizer ball.
 Stretching is more beneficial than you might think.
+Here is a video on some good stretches for the inflexible, I use this one often.
 Check out this video on fixing your posture.

 Gut Health – Your gut is like your second brain.
 Much of my anxiety and depression was eased when I addressed these issues.
 Much of the food and supplements I take are related to this.